 This lower back and glute strengthening exercise is one of my favorites.
 Lie face down with your arms and legs extended.
 Engage your core muscles and lift your arms and legs straight up simultaneously.
 Hold for up to five seconds and lower back down.
 Try to work up to ten reps.
 I’ve named a variation on this exercise the “swimmy.” (!)
 Start in the lifted position and alternate opposite arms and legs up and down.
 Work up to doing this for one minute.

 Be sure to check with your doctor before starting any exercise program.
 I am not an exercise pro!
-I’m just a midlifer like you who’s working toward fitness over fifty.
+I’m just a midlifer like you who is working toward fitness over fifty.
 I want to be healthy and strong enough to do everything I want to do, from carrying groceries to paddle boarding when we’re on vacation.

 I’ve linked my outfit from the top of this post below.
-My Zella “Hatha” High Waist crop leggings are just the best.
+My Zella High Waist crop leggings are just the best.
 They have a unique, ultra lightweight, fabric that makes them ideal for a hot place like Dallas.
-The Zella tee (linking the long-sleeve version) I’m wearing is my absolute fave!
-It’s available in the gray I’m wearing, a pretty plum, and in black.
-I love the fact that it’s reversible (!!!) and the softest workout tee I have ever owned.
-I also wear it for errands and have even worn it to bed because it is just that comfy.
-It’s exclusively at Nordstrom, so that means free shipping and returns.
+Unfortunately, the Zella Twisty Turn tee I’m wearing is sold out, but I highly recommend any of Zella’s workout tees.
+They’re the softest workout tees I have ever owned.
+I’ve even worn them to bed because it is just that comfy.
+They’re exclusively at Nordstrom, so that means free shipping and returns.
 I’ve linked a similar tee below (just marked down to $17.40 and still available in multiple colors/sizes).
 My Thorlos Experia workout socks are padded at the ball and heel of the foot, for additional joint protection on impact.
 They’ve really helped me with and knee pain.
 (Unfortunately, my tennis shoes are no longer available.)

 What are your go-to strength training exercises?
 I’d love to know!
 Please leave me a comment below, and maybe I’ll add them to my routine!